 Amarillo (filet) 55 days fresh eating.
 Dainty and diminutive plants that provide extraordinary harvests for such small size!
 Filet beans are stringless, very slender yellow wax pods offering superior flavour and tenderness to conventional “garden variety” bush beans.
 We like to think of Amarillo as the caviar of bush beans!
 Very disease-resistant.
 Ideal for small spaces and multiple harvests.
 (8g ~ 100+ seeds)

 Apaloosa 90 days to dry stage Can be used as a snap bean, with long, slender green pods, but excels as a classic heirloom baking bean, holding its shape nicely when cooked.
 Yields a rich, herbaceous flavour baked or in soups.
 Productive in cool climates.

-Black Coco 95 days to dry stage A large & plump cocoa-flavoured black bean, excellent for making a rich flavoured black bean soup.
+Black Coco 95 days to dry stage.
+A large & plump 'cocoa'-flavoured black bean, excellent for making a rich and satisfying black bean soup.
 Strong, robust plants.
 Germinates well even in cool soil.
+Out of stock!

 Pois Fèves Laliberté 85 days to dry stage.
 A true Québec heirloom, quite rare now, meant to be used as a dry soup or baking bean.
 Beans are plump, off-white and almost spherical.
 They look like fat little peas, but are in fact beans.
 Plants are stocky, robust and productive.

 Thibodeau du Compté Beauce 65 days to snap stage, 90 to dry.
 An heirloom bush bean from Beauce County, Québec.
 Early, productive & disease-free plants.
 Delicious green pods splashed with maroon streaks.
 Like many heirloom bean varieties, this one is multi-purpose, depending on when it is harvested.